Ex-US Rep. Todd Akin, sunk by ‘legitimate rape’ remark, dies

-Former U.S. Rep. Todd Akin, a conservative Missouri Republican whose comment that women’s bodies have a way of avoiding pregnancies in cases of “legitimate rape” sunk his bid for the U.S. Senate and became a cautionary tale for other GOP candidates, died late Sunday.
+Former U.S. Rep. Todd Akin, a conservative Missouri Republican whose comment that women’s bodies have a way of avoiding pregnancies in cases of “legitimate rape” sunk his bid for the U.S. Senate and became a cautionary tale for other GOP candidates, has died.
 He was 74.

-Akin had cancer for several years, his son, Perry, said in a statement.
-He died at his home in Wildwood, a St. Louis suburb.
+Akin had cancer for several years, his son Perry said in a statement.
+He died late Sunday at his home in Wildwood, a St. Louis suburb.

 “As my father’s death approached, we had people from all different walks of life share story after story of the personal impact he had on them,” Perry Akin said in a statement to The Associated Press.

-“He was a devote Christian, a great father, and a friend to many.
+“He was a devout Christian, a great father, and a friend to many.
 We cherish many fond memories from him driving the tractor at our annual hayride, to his riveting delivery of the freedom story at 4th of July parties dressed in the full uniform of a colonial minuteman.
 The family is thankful for his legacy: a man with a servant’s heart who stood for truth.”

 Akin represented a Republican-leaning eastern Missouri district that included St. Louis-area suburbs for 12 years, giving up a safe seat to run for the U.S. Senate in 2012.
 He emerged from a crowded GOP primary to challenge then incumbent Democratic U.S. Sen. Claire McCaskill, only to seriously hurt Republicans’ chances of recapturing a Senate majority less than two weeks later.